Constructive Criticism: Don’t Make the Truth Hurt

 We get thoughts like: “What right do you have to say that?
 Are you so perfect that you’re above criticism?
 I bet you’ve made more mistakes than I have.”

-Even if the critic means well, being the recipient of negative feedback isn’t easy on the ego.
-But if the critic is thoughtless or intentionally harsh, it can send some people into dark and painful place.
+Even if the critic means well, being the recipient of negative constructive feedback isn’t easy on the ego.
+But if the criticism is thoughtless or intentionally harsh, it can send some people into dark and painful place.

 Everyone has a sense of their own importance.
 We all need to be validated and to feel like our efforts and actions are valued.